 Upon issuance of the Series D Preferred Stock in March 2016, the redemption rights were adjusted.
 A majority vote of the Series D Preferred Stockholders could elect to redeem all of the outstanding shares of Series D on or after March 18, 2019.
 Upon issuance of the Series D-1 Preferred Stock in June 2017 the redemption rights were adjusted.
-A majority vote of the Series D and D-1 Preferred Stockholders, voting as separate classes, could elect to redeem all of the outstanding shares of Series D and D-1 Preferred Stockholders, voting as separate classes, could elect to redeem all of the outstanding shares of Series D and D-1 Preferred Stock and upon a Preferred Stock can only redeem their shares following the redemption in full of all shares of Series D and D-1 Preferred Stock and upon a Preferred Majority Vote.
+A majority vote of the Series D and D-1 Preferred Stockholders, voting as separate classes, could elect to redeem all of the outstanding shares of Series D and D-1 Preferred Stockholders, voting as separate classes, could elect to redeem all of the outstanding shares of Series D and D-1 on or after June 2, 2020.
+Holders of the Series C-1, C, and B Preferred Stock can only redeem their shares following the redemption in full of all shares of Series D and D-1 Preferred Stock and upon a Preferred Majority Vote.
 Holders of the Series A-1 and A-2 Preferred Stock can only redeem their shares following the redemption in full of the Series D-1, D, C-1, C and B Preferred Stock, and upon a Preferred Majority Vote.
 Series A-3 Preferred Stock does not have redemption rights other than in certain deemed liquidation scenarios.